Alexandra Palace: 2020s

 In June 2020, Nick Cave recorded the live album and concert film Idiot Prayer in the West Hall.
 On the record, he performs songs from throughout his career solo on the piano.

-On 18 April 2021, London Grammar performed their third album, Californian Soil, live at Alexandra Palace.
+On 18 April 2021 London Grammar performed their third album, Californian Soil, live at Alexandra Palace.

-The Duke and Duchess of Cambridge presented the Earthshot Prizes, with many celebrity guests, at Alexandra Palace on 17 October 2021.
+The Duke and Duchess of Cambridge presented the inaugural Earthshot Prizes, with many celebrity guests, at Alexandra Palace on 17 October 2021.

-Fontaines DC performed the last show of their 2021 UK tour at Alexandra Palace on 27 October 2021.
+Fontaines D.C. performed the last show of their 2021 UK tour at Alexandra Palace on 27 October 2021.

-On 19 May 2022 Charli XCX took to the stage for her largest show to date, mid way through her Europe and North American tour: Crash the Live Tour.
+On 11 November 2021 Bethesda Softworks hosted a special concert to celebrate the 10th anniversary release of The Elder Scrolls V: Skyrim.
+The performance by the London Symphony Orchestra and London Voices was livestreamed during the COVID-19 pandemic.

-On 5 March 2023 Pendulum performed a stand alone sold out show after a last minute venue change from the o2 Academy in Brixton following a crush at a previous gig.
+Boxxer Promotions used the Palace for a Sunday special card which was headlined by rising prospect Adam Azim.
+The event took place on 27 November 2022 and aired live on Sky Sports.